Structural Design Patterns

 The Problem – Remote Controls and Devices

-Suppose you have multiple devices (TV
+Suppose you have multiple devices (TV, Radio) and multiple remotes (BasicRemote, AdvancedRemote).
+Without bridge:

 You’ll need: BasicRemoteForTV, AdvancedRemoteForTV, BasicRemoteForRadio, AdvancedRemoteForRadio → Combinatorial Explosion!